Skip to main content

 Magnus provides powerful type conversion traits that make it easy to convert between Ruby and Rust types.

-From Rust to Ruby (TryConvert)
+From Ruby to Rust (TryConvert)

 use magnus::{Value, Ruby, TryConvert, Error, RHash};